bronson/table_differ/README.md

 you can specify them in the unique_by option.
 This will cause changes to be computed properly, and real ActiveRecord objects to be returned.
-This does require one database lookup per changed object, however, so it may be a bottleneck if there are an insane number of changes.
+This does require one database lookup per changed object, however, so it may be a bottleneck if there are a huge number of changes.

 ```ruby
 # Normally ingoring the ID prevents diff from being able to compute the changed records.